-Andrew Bowley, Lower Hutt Head of Research, Forsyth Barr Limited
+Andrew Bowley, Upper Hutt Head of Research, Forsyth Barr Limited

 Andy joined Forsyth Barr in 2012 as Head of Research.
-He has over 15 years of industry experience.
+He has over 20 years of industry experience.
 Andy is a FCA Chartered Accountant and has a BEng (Hons) degree in mechanical engineering from the University of Nottingham.

-Nicholas Hegan, Wellington Head of Legal and Compliance, Forsyth Barr Limited
+Nicholas Hegan, Wellington Head of Legal, Forsyth Barr Limited

 Nick joined Forsyth Barr in 2014.
-He has over 20 years experience in the financial and legal industries in NZ and overseas.
-Nick holds an LLB (Hons) from Victoria University of Wellington and a BSc (Hons) Mathematics from the University of Canterbury.
-He is also Deputy Chair of the NZ Markets Disciplinary Tribunal and Chair of the Securities Industry Association.
+He has over 20 years' experience in the financial and legal industries in NZ and overseas.
+Nick holds an

+LLB (Hons) from Victoria University of Wellington and a BSc (Hons) Mathematics from the University of Canterbury.

-Shane Edmond, Christchurch Head of Private Client Services, Forsyth Barr Limited
+Shane Edmond, Christchurch Head of Wealth Management, Forsyth Barr Limited

 Shane joined Forsyth Barr in 2002 as Head of Retail Broking, having operated in the stockbroking industry since 1986.
-Shane is a member of the Financial Markets Authority's Code Committee for Financial Advisers and the Financial Advice Code Working Group appointed by the Minister of Commerce and Consumer Affairs.